Zero-max-ai/ml-journey/notes/seaborn.md

 rugplot is a technique where we visualize the datapoints on graph using sticks, and where ever the most points are situated the the trends goes that side.

+### Categorical Plotting

+#### Bar, Count, Violin, Strip, Swarm, Box

+### Matrix Plotting

+### Heatmaps, cluster map, pair grid, facet grid, regression plots

+- heatmaps
+heatmap is a technique where we visualize the datapoints by converting them into numerical value and then use the color intensity to represents the values.
+Its key parameters are- annot, cmap

+- cluster map
+cluster map is a type of heatmap that perform hierarchical clustering, where the pattern reveals based on the similarity.

+- pair grid
+pair grid is a pair plot type technique that goes beyond the pairplot and provide the more customization to the analyst.

+- facet grid

+- regression plots